Graham Williams (footballer, born 1936): Later career

 He then made a return to Wrexham in July 1964.
 Ken Barnes's "Dragons" were relegated out of the Third Division in 1963–64, and could only manage a 14th-place finish in the Fourth Division in 1964–65.
-Williams then left the Racecourse Ground for non-league side Wellington Town, who went on to finish 13th in the Premier Division of the Southern League in 1965–66.
-He signed with Tranmere Rovers in summer 1966.
+Williams then left the Racecourse Ground for non-League side Wellington Town, who went on to finish 13th in the Premier Division of the Southern League in 1965–66.
+He signed with Tranmere Rovers in the summer of 1966.
 He helped Dave Russell's side to win promotion out of the Fourth Division in 1966–67.
 Williams remained at Prenton Park for the 1967–68 season, as the "Superwhites" finished three points above the relegation zone.
 Williams joined Fourth Division club Port Vale in July 1968.
 He scored one goal in 25 league and cup appearances in the 1968–69 season, before he was dropped by manager Gordon Lee in January 1969.
 He was given a free transfer away from Vale Park in May 1969, and moved on to Northern Premier League side Runcorn.
 He later moved on to Oswestry Town.

 International career

-Williams earned five Welsh caps in 1961, after playing at the under-23 and schoolboy levels.
+Williams earned five Welsh caps in 1961 after playing at the under-23 and schoolboy levels.